unk1ndled/nxc-Exa-AtoW/docs/stack/technology-stack.md

 ## Two kinds of storage

-Do not confuse the two data mechanisms:

-- ebuffer is an API-visible, ephemeral envelope used before and after the scheduler job;
-- `/users` is shared storage mounted by the frontend and compute nodes while the scheduler job runs.
+Do not confuse ebuffer with `/users`: one is an ephemeral API envelope, the other is POSIX shared storage mounted only while the scheduler job runs.
+See [Ebuffer and Ebservice](./ebuffer.md) for how the runtime bridges the two.

-The runtime bridges them by materializing ebuffer bytes in a per-job directory, then uploading a result from that directory into an output buffer.